johannesk/filehosting/Readme.txt

 	The tools in bin must be called from inside bin , otherwise some librarys won't be found.

+cgi
+---
+	The cgi directory contains cgi scripts for an http server.
+There should be a /etc/filehostingrc.cgi for configuration of this cgi scripts.
+Both symlinks filehosting and templates should be made inaccessible by the http server.

 filehostingrc
 -------------
 	There is a sample filehostingrc in config/filehostingrc.
 You should